rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ### Attach a VM to vlan 40

 In virt-manager, double click on a VM, select View, Details.
 Click on NIC on the left and then select `Virtual network 'br0-vlan40' from the dropdown list.
+Click apply to save the configuration.

 ![screenshot](img/BR40-VM-Interface.png)

-Click apply.

 Click view, console to open the Ubuntu VM.
 I don't have a DHCP server on vlan 40 so I manually set `192.168.40.200` as the address.